Cromane GAA: Achievements

 Cromane's first major triumph on the football field came in October 1994 when they claimed the Kerry Novice Championship beating Tuosist by 2-14 to 1-4 at Fitzgerald Stadium, Killarney.
 It was a feat they repeated in 1998 – again beating Tuosist in the final.

-Cromane's first Mid Kerry title came in 1999 when they claimed the O'Sullivan Cup title, three more titles quickly followed in 2002, 2003, and 2006.
+Cromane's first Mid Kerry title came in 1999 when they won the O'Sullivan Cup title, three more titles followed in 2002, 2003, and 2006.
 In October 2018 Cromane claimed their fifth Mid Kerry O'Sullivan Cup win.

-In March 2008 Cromane won the Munster Junior B Football Championship beating Cork's St Oliver Plunkett's in the final in Knockaderry, Limerick.
+In March 2008, Cromane won the Munster Junior B Football Championship beating Cork's St Oliver Plunkett's in the final in Knockaderry, Limerick.
 The final score was Cromane 1–8, Oliver Plunkett's 0–8.
 Cromane claimed the honour of representing Kerry having won the 2007 Kerry Novice Championship (Kerry's version of Junior B) by beating Ballydonoghue in Austin Stack Park, Tralee.
 The final score was Cromane 0–11, Ballydonoghue 2–3.

 The Cromane senior football team currently competes in Division 4 of the Kerry County League.

-In October 2017, they won their fourth Kerry County Novice Championship title when they beat Moyvane by 1–12 to 0–12.
+In October 2017, the club won their fourth Kerry County Novice Championship title when they beat Moyvane by 1–12 to 0–12.
 The game was played at Strand Road in Tralee.
 This win meant that Cromane represented Kerry in the 2017 Munster Junior B Championship.

-Cromane played The Banner GAA Club, from Ennis, Co.
-Clare, in the 2017 Munster Junior B Football Championship quarter-final in Knockaderry, Co.
-Limerick.
+Cromane played The Banner GAA Club, from Ennis, County Clare, in the 2017 Munster Junior B Football Championship quarter-final in Knockaderry, County Limerick.
 The game was played on 20 November 2017, with Cromane winning 0–10 to 0–5.
 This victory set up a semi-final meeting with Tipperary champions Cashel King Cormacs.
 The semi-final was delayed due to adverse weather conditions until Sunday, 4 February 2018.
-Cromane came out on top in a high-scoring semi-final, winning 2–14 to 4–3 against Cashel King Cormacs to set up a Munster Junior B Football Championship final against the Limerick champions Ballybrown.
+Cromane came out on top in the semi-final, winning 2–14 to 4–3 against Cashel King Cormacs to set up a Munster Junior B Football Championship final against the Limerick champions Ballybrown.
 Cromane lost the final by 0–11 to 1–10.

 In February 2019, Cromane competed in Comórtas Peile Páidi Ó Sé tournament winning the junior final against Renard by 3–8 to 1–8.
 The Cromane captain John Michael Foley received the Páidi Ó Sé Memorial Perpetual Cup.

 In October 2021, Cromane claimed their fifth county title when they defeated Asdee in the Covid-delayed 2020 Novice County Championship final.
 The final score from the final played in Ballymac was Cromane 3-9, Asdee 0-8.